lupyuen/zig-bl602-nuttx/README.md

 # Compile Zig App

-Here's how we compile our Zig App for RISC-V BL602...
+Here's how we compile our Zig App for RISC-V BL602 and link it with NuttX...

 ```bash
 ##  Download our modified Zig App for NuttX